Namib Sand Sea

 The property is surrounded by a buffer zone of variable width along its northern, eastern and southern boundaries.
 This buffer zone (8 995 km2) lies entirely within the Namib-Naukluft Park, and its eastern and southern boundaries extend to the boundary of the park.
 Furthermore, the eastern boundary of the park borders on large-scale private land-holdings that are increasingly given over to tourism, game-ranching and other land-uses that enhance the ecological viability of the wider landscape.
 These private properties serve effectively as a useful ‘outer buffer zone’ (although this is not formally recognised or supported by legislation) (IUCN, 2013).

-Visitor interpretation facilities were established at Sesriem and Sossusvlei, information on NSS is available at Sesriem at the Namib Wildlife Resorts, a plaque about the NSS World Heritage Site has been placed to the entry of the site, banners about the site are on the walls of the Headquarters of the Ministry of Environment and Tourism and are also made available at tourism and public events (Namibia, 2015).
-A Tourism Development Plan for Namib-Naukluft Park was commissioned to enhance the identification, allocation, management and monitoring of tourism concessions (Namibia, 2015), but did not adequately explore options for optimising use but rather recommended diversification which would have further challenged adequate management.
+Visitor interpretation facilities were established at Sesriem and Sossusvlei, information on NSS is available at Sesriem at the Namib Wildlife Resorts, a plaque about the NSS World Heritage Site has been placed to the entry of the site, banners about the site are on the walls of the Headquarters of the Ministry of Environment, Forestry and Tourism and are also made available at tourism and public events (State Party of Namibia, 2015).
+Outdoor information boards have been developed by Gobabeb for appropriate deployment at frequently visited locations (IUCN Consultation, 2020).
+A Tourism Development Plan for Namib-Naukluft Park was commissioned to enhance the identification, allocation, management and monitoring of tourism concessions (State Party of Namibia, 2015), but did not adequately explore options for optimising use but rather recommended diversification which would have further challenged adequate management.
 Despite the improvement in visitor facilities and management of tourism concessions there is need to monitor the impacts from tourism and introducing appropriate mitigation measures.
 Additional resources are needed to enhance management and enforce existing controls.
 The property is heavily understaffed so there is a need to address this issue in the face of increasing tourism.

 Although statistical information is lacking tourism at NSS particularly at Sesriem and Sossusvlei has shown a tremendous exponential growth (NSS Word Heritage nomination dossier 2012).
 In support of the influx of tourists a network of approximately 60 tourism lodges on private land outside the property were developed (IUCN 2013).